MatthewCaseres/notes/notes.md

 * vectorized modeling approaches consume much more memory than traditional modeling approaches, but allow for greater parallelization.
 * many floating point operations may occur in generalized linear models that have many parameters
-* float32 vs float64 matters for speed, are differences caused by float32 vs float64 material?
+* bfloat16 vs. float32 vs float64 matters for speed, are differences caused by float32 vs float64 material?
 * lapse rates is really all that is left to do